yfann/TechGuidence/books/Streaming systems/streaming-systems.md

 ## what where when how
 + What results are calculated? = transformations.
 + Where in event time are results calculated? = windowing.
-+ When in processing time are results materialized? = triggers plus watermarks.
++ When in processing time are results materialized? = triggers & watermarks.
 + How do refinements of results relate? = accumulation.

 ## tips